On the log-local principle for the toric boundary: Setup

 \subsection{Log Gromov-Witten invariants}

 Let $(X,D)$ be a nef toric pair and let $\mathsf{d}$ be an effective curve class on $X$.\footnote{Note that unlike in Conjecture \ref{conj:vGGR} we do not require that $\mathsf{d} \cdot D_j >0$ for all $1 \leq j \leq l_D$.} For the definition of log Gromov-Witten invariants, we endow\footnote{We refer to \cite{vGOR} for an introduction to log geometry.} $X$ with the divisorial log structure coming from $D$, and view $(X,D)$ as a log smooth variety.
 The log structure is used to impose tangency conditions along the components $D_j$ of $D$: in this paper we consider genus 0 stable maps into $X$ of class $\mathsf{d}$ that meet each component $D_j$ in one point of maximal tangency $\mathsf{d}\cdot D_j$.
 The appropriate moduli space $\ol{\mmm}^{\log}_{0,m}(X,D,\mathsf{d})$ of genus $0$ $m$-marked maximally tangent stable log maps was constructed (in all generality) in \cite{GS13,Chen14,AbramChen14}.
+In this description, we have $m$ marked points that have tangency 0 with the boundary (interior marked points), and $l_D$ marked points with maximal tangency with each $D_j$ respectively.
+In case $\mathsf{d}\cdot D_j=0$ for some $j$, this means that the corresponding maximal tangency marked point is an interior marked point.
 There is a virtual fundamental class

 where

 Evaluating at the marked points $p_i$ yields the evaluation maps